 Dealing with Insurers

 There are many serious things that can happen to your spine after suffering an injury in a car accident.
 Although spinal injuries can cause lifelong problems, insurance adjusters will often discount injuries as only a “sprain or strain,” or just a soft tissue injury that should heal quickly.
 Because of this, many people end up suffering permanent damage because they are unable to get approval from their insurer for the medical care their injury requires.
+Moreover, you might be at risk of internal bleeding associated with mental and emotional injuries or head and brain injuries.

-At Buchanan, Williams & O’Brien, P.C., our team of lawyers help clients who have suffered devastating back injuries in car accidents.
+At Buchanan, Williams & O’Brien, P.C., our team of lawyers helps clients who have suffered devastating back injuries in car accidents.
 We can review the details of your case and make a strong legal strategy to secure the compensation you deserve.
 Our attorneys won’t collect any fees from you unless we win your case.

 Arm & Shoulder Injuries After a Car Accident